 Supplier of Last Resort pass-through costs are allocated by applying a fixed charge adder (p/day) to the tariffs for following customer groups (as further described in paragraph 102):

-Domestic Aggregated;
+Domestic Aggregated or CT;

-LDNO LV: Domestic Aggregated;
+LDNO LV: Domestic Aggregated or CT;

-LDNO HV: Domestic Aggregated;
+LDNO HV: Domestic Aggregated or CT;

-LDNO HVplus: Domestic Aggregated (which is calculated in the EDCM);
+LDNO HVplus: Domestic Aggregated or CT (which is calculated in the EDCM);

-LDNO EHV: Domestic Aggregated (which is calculated in the EDCM);
+LDNO EHV: Domestic Aggregated or CT (which is calculated in the EDCM);

-LDNO 132kV/EHV: Domestic Aggregated (which is calculated in the EDCM);
+LDNO 132kV/EHV: Domestic Aggregated or CT (which is calculated in the EDCM);

-LDNO 132kV: Domestic Aggregated (which is calculated in the EDCM);
+LDNO 132kV: Domestic Aggregated or CT (which is calculated in the EDCM);

-LDNO 0000: Domestic Aggregated (which is calculated in the EDCM).
+LDNO 0000: Domestic Aggregated or CT (which is calculated in the EDCM).

 The fixed charge adder is calculated as the costs to be passed through (in £) multiplied by 100 divided by the combined customer count of the groups listed in paragraph 101 (including those with tariff calculated in the EDCM, as determined in paragraph 53A) divided by the number of days in the charging year.